 Finally though, the task was done by CW and I got my TOAD home.
 The first thing I did, of course, was to pull out my old cable to check the fit, and guess what; It was, as I had said to CW, a round 5-pin connector.

-Then I remembered, that over five years ago, I had written an article on my Blog, RV Towing Connectors, that displayed the wiring for all of the popular connectors used with RV Towing.
+Then I remembered, that over five years ago, I had written an article on my Blog, RV Towing Connections, that includes the wiring for all of the popular connectors used with RV Towing.

-So,I looked at my article and yep, there was no 5-pin connector wiring listed as being standard.
-But, good old Camping World, back four years ago, had put a round 5-pin connector on my Jeep.
+So,I looked back at my article and yep, there was no 5-pin connector wiring listed as being standard.
+But, good old Camping World, back then, had put a round 5-pin connector on my Jeep.
 Why?
-Well, to match the cable that came in my RV Towing Kit, I purchased from them, of course.
+Well, to match the cable that came in my RV Towing Kit, that I had also purchased from them, of course.

-Me?
 I calmed myself down with a glass of wine and decided it wasn’t worth having a coronary over this and I moved on.
-You see, the cable in the kit worked, and I never knew that I had a non-standard cable connection system all those years.
-Thanks CW!
+You see, the cable in the kit had worked, and I never knew that I had a non-standard cable connection system over the years I used it.

-Today?
-Well, I’m waiting for the delivery of a new, round, 7-blade (female) to round 6-pin (female) cable (at $40-plus extra bucks, plus shipping).
-Oh, BTW, CW had one for $99, but I went onto Amazon and found a more reasonably priced cable.
+Oh by the way, CW had one for $99, but I went onto Amazon and found a more reasonably priced cable.

 The point here is; if you aren’t prepared with all of this kind of data when you go to a RV parts store, you can end up with problems.
 Be prepared.

 by Don Bobbitt, 2018